CardinisCode/cardiniscode.github.io/planning/Google Analytics - For Beginners and Small Businesses - For Cursor.md

 <!-- Start cookieyes banner -->
 <script id="cookieyes" type="text/javascript" src="https://cdn-cookieyes.com/client_data/624d850d690a75a929fbba7f/script.js"></script> <!-- End cookieyes banner -->
 ```
+Cookie banner status: Active
+	"success You have successfully implemented a cookie banner on your site!"

+##### Connect Tag Assistant to your site - Complete ✅

+Google Tag Debug Mode
+- Tag Assistant connected
+- ✅ Debug information for this page is viewable in the Tag Assistant window

+##### Updating Google consent mode (GCM) - In CookieYes:

+- ✅ Support GCM -> should be true
+- ✅ Update "Allow Google tags to fire before consent" -> to True / Selected

 ### Step 2: Access your reports